jtherrmann/boot-sector/README.md

         nasm -f bin -o os.bin os.asm
         qemu-system-x86_64 os.bin

+## Commands

+Run `help` for a list of commands:

+- `calc`: Run the calculator
+- `hello`: Say hello to the computer
+- `help`: Print a list of commands
+- `keymap`: Switch between QWERTY and Dvorak
+- `me`: Change your command prompt
+- `reboot`: Reboot the computer

-## Applications
+## Calculator

-### The Somewhat Lazy Calculator (SLC)

-Most calculators use infix notation; that is, operators fall in between their operands (e.g. 3 - 1 = 2).

-SLC uses postfix notation; that is, operators follow their operands:
+The calculator uses postfix notation:

-    SLC> 6 2 /
+    calc> 6 2 /
     3
-    SLC> 10 2 ^ 25 -
+    calc> 10 2 ^ 25 -
     75

 Postfix notation is useful in computing because expressions written in postfix notation are extremely simple to evaluate using a stack.
-While users might consider infix notation more readable, SLC is lazy and prefers postfix notation.

-SLC recognizes the following operators:
+The calculator recognizes the following operators:

 `+` (add)
 `-` (subtract)